+- 1 Coordinate with HR Contact

-Obtain a DS-2019
+- 2 Obtain a DS-2019

-Pay Required Fees
+- 3 Pay Required Fees

+- 4 Complete Visa Application

-Schedule Visa Interview
+- 5 Schedule Visa Interview

-Attend Visa Interview
+- 6 Attend Visa Interview

-Wait for Visa Approval
+- Wait for Visa Approval

-Coordinate with HR Contact

-Complete Visa Application

-Obtain a DS-2019

-A DS-2019 or "Certificate of Eligibility for Exchange Visitor (J-1) status is the main document that confirms your admission into a program by a U.S. governmentapproved organization.
+A DS-2019 or "Certificate of Eligibility for Exchange Visitor (J-1) status is the main document that confirms your admission into a program by a U.S. government-approved organization.
 With this document, you will become eligible to apply for a J-1 visa at a U.S. embassy or consulate abroad.
-The following steps are taken in order to apply for a J-1 visa at Northeastern:
+The following steps are taken in

-The Human Resource Contact will initiate the Initial DS-2019
+1 The Human Resource Contact will initiate the Initial DS-2019